camos-software/api-guidelines/graph/articles/collections.md

 ## 11. Collections of structural types (complex types or primitive types)

-Collections of entity types are generally preferable to collections of structual types because collections of structural types must be updated as a single unit, meaning that they are overwritten entirely by new contents, rather than be updated relative to the existing contents.
+Entity types are generally preferred for collections since complex types within a collection cannot be individually referenced.
+Collections of complex types, including any nested properties, must be updated as a single unit, entirely replacing the existing contents.
+Even if your API is read-only today, modeling it as a collection of entities gives you more flexibility in referencing individual members now and in the future.
 Sometimes, structural collection properties are added to a type and then scenarios are discovered later that require a collection of entity types.
 Take the following model with an entity type `application` that has a collection of `keyCredential`s: